 Having established the measures, it's up to state DOTs and MPOs to set quantifiable targets to gauge progress toward national goals.
 The schedule to establish targets, varies by measure.
-Federal regulations generally have state DOTs set specific due dates for performance targets in the various categories and then give MPOs another six months to either agree with the State targets or establish their own.
+Federal regulations generally have state DOTs set performance targets in the various categories and then give MPOs another 180 days to either adopt the State targets or establish their own.

-In addition to the FHWA performance management program, the Federal Transit Administration (FTA) has one as well.
+In addition to the FHWA, the Federal Transit Administration (FTA) has a performance management program as well.
 Their program establishes a system to monitor and manage public transportation assets for improved safety, reliability and performance with the goal of maintaining transit assets in a State of Good Repair (SGR).
-Green Mountain Transit (GMT), under this program, is tasked with developing a Transit Asset Management (TAM) Plan to include the following elements:
+Green Mountain Transit (GMT formerly CCTA), under this program, is tasked with developing a Transit Asset Management (TAM) Plan to include the following elements:

-- · An inventory of their capital assets.
+- An inventory of their capital assets.

 - Condition assessment of these assets

 - Description of the analytic or support tool used to prioritize investments

 - Investment prioritization

-GMT will develop their TAM plan, establishing performance targets, in cooperation with the CCRPC.
+GMT will develop their TAM plan, establishing performance targets, in cooperation with the CCRPC and VTrans.

 Along with target setting comes reporting progress to FHWA and FTA.
 Currently reporting dates for the various measures varies by measure.
-Several national transportation organizations have request that USDOT extend by one year some reporting deadlines in order to establish a common reporting date for all measures and their targets.
+Several national transportation organizations have request that USDOT extend by one year some reporting deadlines to establish a common reporting date for all measures and their targets.